Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/sketching/introduction.rst

 Delete
 ------

-To *delete* a stroke, draw a "V" crossing the stroke to delete twice.
+To *delete* a stroke, draw a "V" crossing twice the stroke to delete.

 .. list-table::